Diversity & Inclusion

 - Be strategic.
 Our approach is data and research driven, systematic and analytical, setting goals, targeting interventions, and assessing progress to be as effective and efficient as possible.

 - Integrate.
-Rather than operating as a separate stream of activities, diversity and inclusion must be an integral part of normal College operations – recruiting, advising, and teaching students; recruiting and supporting faculty and staff.
+Rather than operating as a separate stream of activities, diversity, equity, and inclusion must be an integral part of normal College operations – recruiting, advising, and teaching students; recruiting and supporting faculty and staff.
 This is the only way to get to the source, rather than symptom, of some issues, and to ensure that changes are institutionalized and sustainable.

 Research